 Icelandic Candy Bars

-So we were driving along and went inside a gas station where we found candy bars for about $1 USD.
+While we were driving along Highway 1, we went inside a gas station where we found candy bars for about $1 USD.
 If you understand the currency exchange in Iceland, then you know how expensive it is for us Americans.
 So to find candy bars for $1 USD, you might as well have been giving it to us for free.
-We went a little crazy and bought bags full!
+We went a little crazy and bought bags full.

 Dinner at Ranga Hotel